pact-foundation/pact-go/README.md

 * Unzip the package into a known location, and add to the `PATH`.
 * Run `pact-go` to see what options are available.

+*NOTE*: Don't despair!
+We are [working](https://github.com/pact-foundation/pact-go/tree/feature/native) on a pure Go implementation that won't require this install step - please be patient or help us implement the [roadmap](https://github.com/pact-foundation/pact-go/wiki/Native-implementation-roadmap).

 ## Running

 Due to some design constraints, Pact Go runs a two-step process: